RPGroup-PBoC/chann_cap/src/image_analysis/scripts/README.md

 - `export_microscopy_single_cell.py` : This script exports a tidy `dataframe`
   that contains all of the single-cell measurements that passed the quality control tests.
-- `fc_noise_bootstrap.py` : This script computes bootstrap estimates of the fold-change and noise in gene expression estimates from the experimental data.
+- `microscopy_bootstrap.py` : This script computes bootstrap estimates of the fold-change, noise and skewness in gene expression estimates from the experimental data.